Marker Logo

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical year for this entry is 1847.

 Location.
 40° 34.656′ N, 85° 52.408′ W. Marker is in Converse, Indiana, in Miami County.
 It is in Jackson Township.
-Marker is on South Jefferson Street just north of West Marion Street (Indiana Route 18), on the left when traveling north.
+It is on South Jefferson Street just north of West Marion Street (Indiana Route 18), on the left when traveling north.
 The marker is mounted directly on the Converse-Jackson Township Public Library building, just to the left of the front/east entrance.
 Touch for map.
 Marker is at or near this postal address: 100 South Jefferson Street, Converse IN 46919, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Converse-Jackson Township Public Library (here, next to this marker); Converse Commercial Historic District (a few steps from this marker); City Hall (about 700 feet away, measured in a direct line); Converse War Memorial (approx. 0.2 miles away); Site of first election in Sims Township (approx. 4˝ miles away); Speedking Garfield (approx. 5.6 miles away); Conner's Mill (approx. 8.1 miles away); Mississinewa Battlefield (approx. 8.1 miles away).
+markers are within 9 miles of this marker, measured as the crow flies: Converse-Jackson Township Public Library (here, next to this marker); Converse Commercial Historic District (a few steps from this marker); City Hall (about 700 feet away, measured in a direct line); Converse War Memorial (approx. 0.2 miles away); Site of first election in Sims Township (approx. 4½ miles away); Speedking Garfield (approx. 5.6 miles away); Conner's Mill (approx. 8.1 miles away); Mississinewa Battlefield (approx. 8.1 miles away).
 Touch for a list and map of all markers in Converse.

 Also see . . .